-Multi-factor authentication can also be leveraged in Salesforce to protect access to reports.
-To turn on MFA for users accessing reports, in Setup under "Session Security Levels", the Admin(s) can "Raise the session level to High Assurance" as seen in the screenshot on the following page.
+Two-factor authentication can also be leveraged in Salesforce to protect access to reports.
+To turn on two-factor authentication for users accessing reports, in Setup under "Session Security Levels", the Admin(s) can "Raise the session level to High Assurance" as seen in the screenshot on the following page.
 This will prompt users trying to access reports to verify their identity through two-factor authentication.